-Sinclair unpacks how knowing God as our heavenly Father can deliver us from the plague of hypocrisy and relieve us of anxiety by presenting Jesus’ remedy for our unease.
 Anxiety is an almost universal plague in the western world.
-He goes on to explain that ‘Jesus understands that many of us behind our brave face is a deeply anxious people.
+Dr. Sinclair Ferguson offers valuable insights on the root cause and “The Cure for our Anxiety”.
+He explains on how knowing God as our heavenly Father can deliver us from the plague of hypocrisy and relieve us of anxiety by presenting Jesus’ remedy for our unease.
+He goes on to explain that ‘Jesus understands that many of us, behind our brave face, is a deeply anxious people.
 If our anxiety is not caused by a chemical disorder in our bodies; putting chemicals in our bodies cannot possibly be the cure for our anxiety.
 And so, Jesus wants to teach us a long term cure for our anxieties’.

 “Jesus has a wonderful knack of putting his finger right on the problem.
 He is saying: ‘here are the symptoms’: the first one is putting your treasure in the wrong storehouse.
 ‘Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.’
 Our anxieties are created by the treasures that we possess.
 Now Jesus is not saying that we should go live in a monastery, He understands that possessions are legitimate.
 But He is distinguishing between our possessions and our treasures.
 The things that we possess should be with an open hand where we are able to say to the Lord, ‘it is relatively a matter of indifference to me whether I possess this or not because that is not where my treasure is.
 But when my treasure is invested in the possessions that I have, in Jesus understanding, when I have misplaced the real nature of lasting treasure that is a recipe for anxiety.
 The more you have, the more insurance you buy.
 The more you get, the more anxious you become.